 Together with eBay Portland and students from Catlin Gabel, we fundraised 10 solar-powered charges and 80 sleepings bags.
 This month-long campaign turned into a community-wide event, bringing together local business and students.

-Lloyd EcoDistrict is reaching out to the Lloyd business community to raise funds for 10 additional tiny homes for the R2DToo members that live at the site to oversee operations.
+Lloyd EcoDistrict has raised funds and built 10 additional tiny homes for the R2DToo members that live at the site to oversee operations.

 Hygiene is a critical part of health and livability.
 Students from Catlin Gabel have developed a “Showerpod” model.
 Built from reclaimed trailers and solar powered, Showerpods are the ideal solution for rest areas like R2DToo.
 Students from Catlin are working with The ReBuilding Center to get a Showerpod to the site by December.
 More to come soon!